paavonelimarkka/music-production-docs/my-goto-plugins.md

 https://chowdsp.com/products.html

-## Things I can recommend
+## Non-free tools I can recommend

-Here is some plugins I have bought and which I would recommend
+Here are some plugins I have bought and which I could recommend

-### Ugritone KVLT2 Drums (or other)
+### Ugritone KVLT2 Drums (or other ones)

 Drum emulation with more "oldschool" and rehearsal vibe.
 Really good sounds, but might be a bit buggy.
 Still well worth the money.
+I also have the doom and the punk drums and I like them a lot as well.

 https://ugritone.com/products/kvlt-drums-ii